Bills Digest No. 33, 2024-25

 The Minister may, by legislative instrument, designate regulated sectors, which would be subject to SPF obligations: proposed subsection 58AC(1) of the CCA (item 1 of the Bill constitutes all provisions referred to below unless otherwise specified).
 Both individual businesses and services, and classes of businesses and services could be designated.

-The type of businesses or services that may be designated under the Bill are defined non-exhaustively, but may include (proposed subsection 58AC(2)):
+The type of businesses or services that may be designated under the Bill are defined non‑exhaustively, but are reliant on the Commonwealth’s constitutional powers.
+They may include (proposed subsection 58AC(2)):

 • banking businesses